willymcallister/willymcallister.github.io/README.md

 ----

-This website is based on work I did while I was at Khan Academy as the Electrical Engineering Content Fellow in 2016. - Willy McAllister
+This website is based on work I did while at Khan Academy as the Electrical Engineering Content Fellow in 2016. - Willy McAllister